sonavk2/CHD-Risk-Prediction-Model/README.md

 - Random Forest
 - Gradient Boost
 - AdaBoost

-## Objective
-The main objective of this analysis is to develop classifier models focused on prediction and compare them to see which model is best.
-The analysis aims to provide accurate predictions of the 10-year risk of future coronary heart disease(CHD) for patients based on their demographic, behavioral and medical attributes.
-The business or stakeholders of this data, such as healthcare providers or researchers, can benefit from the analysis by identifying individuals at high risk of CHD and implementing preventive measures.

 ## Data
 The chosen dataset is from Kaggle(https://www.kaggle.com/datasets/mamta1999/cardiovascular-risk-data), which includes information on over 4,000 patients and 15 attributes representing potential risk factors for CHD.